Retired

 Helsinki, Finland

-This experience paid off when he got the opportunity to drive for Lotus in the 1994 Japanese Grand Prix, where he shone in poor weather conditions, finishing tenth without making any errors.
+This experience paid off when he drove for Lotus in the 1994 Japanese Grand Prix, where he shone in poor weather conditions, finishing tenth without making any errors.
 This performance revived his career, and when Lotus closed its doors, Salo joined Tyrrell for the 1995 season.
-He made a sensational debut in Brazil, nearly earning points but for a bout of cramp, and generally outperformed his teammate Katayama throughout the season.
+He made a sensational debut in Brazil, nearly earning points but for a bout of cramp, and generally outperformed his teammate Ukyo Katayama throughout the season.
 Despite rough edges and questionable tactics, he managed three points-scoring finishes in the last six races.

 Salo had the speed to climb higher in the Grand Prix ranks, but the 1996 season was challenging due to the fragility of the Yamaha engine.
 Locked into a three-year deal with Tyrrell, he was joined by Jos Verstappen in 1997.
 Although they had more reliable Ford engines, they lacked straight-line speed.
 Salo seized a chance to score points at Monaco, driving a brilliant non-stop race to finish fifth, highlighting his underutilised talent.

-This was Salo’s big chance, and he made a significant impression at the German Grand Prix, controlling the race before moving aside to let teammate Eddie Irvine win in his championship quest.
-Salo scored two podiums and contributed to Ferrari’s constructors’ championship win.
-His drive contributed to securing a seat at Sauber for the 2000 season, but he left after one season to help prepare the new Toyota F1 team, which would eventually debut on the grid in 2002.
+This was Salo’s big chance, and he made a significant impression at the 1999 German Grand Prix, controlling the race before moving aside to let teammate Eddie Irvine win in his championship quest.
+Salo scored two podiums and contributed to Ferrari winning the 1999 Constructors’ Championship.
+His drive helped to secure a seat at Sauber for 2000, but he left after one season to help prepare the new Toyota F1 team, which would eventually debut on the grid in 2002.

 During his Formula 1 career, Salo achieved two podiums and scored 33 championship points.
 Beyond F1, he went on to win the GT2 class in the 2008 and 2009 24 Hours of Le Mans.